Steady-State Quantum Zeno Effect of Driven-Dissipative Bosons with Dynamical Mean-Field Theory: Dynamical Mean-Field Theory for Markovian Bosons

 where causality implies that the advanced component $G_{\vec{k}}^A$ is related to the retarded component via $G_{\vec{k}}^A = \left( G_{\vec{k}}^R \right)^{\dagger}$, while the Keldysh component is anti-Hermitian as a consequence of its non-equilibrium nature: $G_{\vec{k}}^K = -\left( G_{\vec{k}}^K \right)^{\dagger}$.

 The key quantity is the impurity Green's function $\mat{G}_{\mathrm{imp}}$:

 In the expression above, $\mat{g}_{0,\mathrm{imp}}$ is the trivial Green's function of a non-interacting ($U=\Gamma_2=0$, marked by the subscript $0$) impurity site when disconnected (marked by the lowercase $g$) from the bath.
+Its explicit expression, while not needed here, can be read off from Eqs.~(\ref{eq:DeltaR}) and~(\ref{eq:DeltaK}) in the limit of a single bath site and in absence of any single-particle loss.
 The coupling between the impurity site and the auxiliary bath is instead encoded into $\mat{\Delta}$, called the \emph{bath hybridization function}, which is known analytically, while the self-energy $\mat{\Sigma}_{\mathrm{imp}}$ encodes all the nonlinearities resulting both from local processes ($U,\,\Gamma_2$) as well as from the coupling between the impurity and the auxiliary bath.

 The DMFT mapping is enforced by identifying the impurity Green's function in Eq.~(\ref{eq:G_imp_general}) with the \emph{local} Green's function of the lattice many-body problem.
 Namely, if we write the local part of the lattice Green's function